eventology/open-formation/README.md

 - Enter the interactive ofn shell.
 - All below commands can be executed here without typing ofn.

-`ofn version dev-api`
+`ofn version <service-name>`
-- This command deploys the ECS task and service configuration named `dev-api`.
+- This command deploys the specified ECS service.
 - ECS will deploy a new version of the service and handle any scaling operations automatically.
 - Instances will be automatically registered in the target load balancer.
 - Removed instances will be drained before termination.